 How Much of Love Island is Scripted?

-The allegation has opened a can of worms, which has gone on to show how producers often create chaos in the villa.
-The next time you wonder why ‘Love Island’ is never short on drama, you know who to thank!
-Members of the series stated that producers create situations that result in tension – like the kiss between Jack Fowler and Georgia Steele.
+The allegation has opened a can of worms, which has gone on to show how producers apparently often create chaos in the villa.
+Members of the series stated that producers create situations that result in tension, like the kiss between Jack Fowler and Georgia Steele.
 Reportedly, the scene had to be filmed around three to four times to get the perfect shot.
-Meanwhile, Sam and Georgia’s relationship was wholly faked on the show – set up by producers while the two were on air.
+Meanwhile, Sam and Georgia’s relationship was also seemingly faked on the show.
+It was set up by producers while the two were on air.